Depreciation and amortisation

 - SMEs, 100% subsidiary of larger corporations, or 100% parent corporation after share transfer are excluded.

 Where there is a change in ownership of a corporation followed by certain events, such as the cessation of business or a significant change in its business within a five-year period following a business acquisition, the utilisation of its tax loss is restricted.

 Carryback of tax losses is generally available for one year for national corporation tax purposes.
-This carryback rule is suspended until the fiscal year ending 31 March 2018 (except in specified circumstances, e.g. year of liquidation).
+This carryback rule was suspended until the fiscal year ending 31 March 2018 (except in specified circumstances, e.g. year of liquidation).